 It is a social network created to help people find the expertise they need and form business partnerships.
 More than 700 million people from 200 nations have signed up for this network, which covers 150 different fields of work. 👷

 The contemporary corporate symbol first appeared at the time of opening.
-It has changed twice during its years of existence, albeit slightly, remaining the same as in the beginning.
-It consists of the preposition “In” and the word “Linked”.
-There is a small space between them that makes it look like the pieces are mixed together. 🧩
+It has changed twice during its years of existence, albeit slightly.
+It consists of two words: “In” and “Linked”.
+There is a small space between them that makes it look like two pieces have been placed side by side. 🧩

-This article is here to help you learn a little more about LinkedIn, if you are using LinkedIn to grow your network or find clients, Waalaxy is a free tool to help you achieve your goal. 🎁Discover Waalaxy 🪐
+By the way, we have written lots of articles to help you learn about LinkedIn that you should definitely check out.
+If you are short for time and your main aim for using LinkedIn is to grow your network or find clients, we suggest downloading Waalaxy right away.
+It is a free tool that will help you to achieve your goal. 🎁Discover Waalaxy 🪐

 LinkedIn origin of the logo

-If today the company LinkedIn, is one of the social media most visited in the world (behind Facebook, Twitter, Snapchat and Tumblr), this was not always the case. 😬
+Today LinkedIn is one of the most visited social media platforms in the world (behind Facebook, Twitter, Snapchat and Tumblr), but this was not always the case. 😬

-The network is currently almost 20 years old, which makes it an ancestor from an Internet perspective.
-As a result, it has undergone several graphic redesigns and some slight changes to the LinkedIn logo. 🌠
+The network is currently almost 20 years old, which makes it practically a mid-lifer from a social media perspective.
+As it’s been around for a decent amount of time, it’s quite normal that there have been several graphic redesigns and some slight changes to the LinkedIn logo. 🌠

 We’ll take a look at a few here! 👇